Nutritional Yeast - a Mountain of Nutritional Value - What It Is - How to Use It

-Nutritional Yeast can be found in Health Food Stores, and even major food chains such as Whole Foods.
-I've added a link for those who would prefer to buy on line.
+Nutritional Yeast can be found in Health Food Stores and even major food chains such as Whole Foods and Walmart.
+It can also be found online, however, I recommend ordering it from a good, qualified source.

-- Itching may occur with some people along with bloating and gas formation.
+- Itching may occur in some people along with bloating and gas formation.